 Kayaking is an incredibly satisfying experience, but there are few things more unfortunate than trying to kayak with feet wet from a shore entry, especially on a chilly day.
-Most of the tip-overs that happen occur on or near the dock—much more than during any other part of the journey.
+Most tip-overs occur on or near the dock—much more than during any other part of the journey.
 The easiest places to get in and out of a kayak (while remaining dry) are beaches, since you can keep the stern resting on the sand and just step into your kayak and push off with the paddle.
-Getting into and out of a kayak from a dock can be more challenging.
-Taking the time to learn the proper steps can keep you completely dry and make your kayaking experience much more pleasant.
+Getting into and out of a kayak from a dock can be more challenging, but it’s not impossible.
+Read on to learn more:

-Since docks that are higher from the water’s surface make it more difficult to get in and out of your boat, make sure to use the lowest point of the dock.
+Since docks are higher from the water’s surface, it makes it more difficult to get in and out of your kayak.
+As such, make sure to use the lowest point of the dock.
 From here, slide your kayak into the water and position it so that it is parallel to the dock.
 If your kayak was already tied up, now is the easiest time to untie it.

 You can now begin to enter the boat.
 Start by sitting down on the dock beside the seat.
 Make sure that you place your paddle within a short distance, so that you can easily grab it once you are seated in the kayak.